jpdery/moobile-core-doc/Source/Classes/Control/Control.md

 Sets whether this control is disabled.
 The CSS class `is-disabled` is added to the control element upon being disabled.

-Events won't be fired when this control is disabled.
+Events won't be fired when a control is disabled.

 #### Parameters: